Last Updated on: 15th October 2024, 02:03 pm

 At half a mile wide and up to 777 ft deep, Ubehebe is Death Valley’s largest crater.
 While visitors have the option to simply overlook the colorful crater from the parking lot, more adventurous travelers can get a much closer look.
-Not only does the Ubehebe Crater hike entail walking around the rim, but you can even descend right into it.
-And as we’ll cover below, there’s even an additional smaller crater nearby that many people miss.
+Not only does the Ubehebe Crater hike entail walking around the rim, but you can even descend right into the crater itself.
+And as we’ll cover below, there’s an additional smaller crater nearby that many people miss.

 In the following guide, we’ll be covering everything you need to know about hiking the Ubehebe Crater.
 Also be sure to check the end of the article for info on reaching the crater and the best places to stay in or around Death Valley National Park.